BioInfoAPS/BioInfoAPS.github.io/_episodes/02-slurm.md

 ### SLURM scripts

-In order to submit a job, user must provide a scripts that will be used to specify user, account, time limit, memory, job output and other information.
+In order to submit a job, user must provide a scripts that will specify user, account, time limit, memory, job output, and other information.
 A common way to do this is to create a submission script.
-A submission script, like other bash scripts, contains all the commands to be run by the job.
+A submission script, like other bash scripts, contains all the commands to be run during the job.
-However, it alsocontains extra comments which can be read by SLURM to determine resource requests.
+However, it also contains extra comments which can be read by SLURM to determine resource requests.

 To get started with SLURM, lets create new directory in your work directory and